-It is an objective of the Council to assess, in Zone 4, public open space based on the nature of the land use proposed.
-Due to the expected low ratio of workers to floor area, planning applications for warehousing and light industrial development, may not, on agreement with the Planning Authority, be required to provide 10-15% of their site for public open space.
+It is an objective of the Council to assess, in Zone 4, Class 2 communal open space based on the nature of the land use proposed.
+Due to the expected low ratio of workers to floor area, planning applications for warehousing and light industrial development, may not, on agreement with the Planning Authority, be required to provide 10/15% of their site for Class 2 open space.
 Developments within this area will, however, be required to provide quality boundary treatments and achieve a comprehensive scheme of tree planting along streets and or adjacent to open space.
-However, if 10-15% (excluding suitable boundary treatments, which may take the form of suitable set back, tree planting /boundary landscaping), of public open space is deemed to be required, this shall be provided primarily at ground level.
+However, if 10-15% (excluding suitable boundary treatments, which may take the form of suitable set back, tree planting /boundary landscaping), of Class 2 open space is deemed to be required, this shall be provided primarily at ground level.